On this page:

 UBC Bulletin acts as a channel for UBC’s senior leadership to inform and engage broader leadership at the university.
 UBC Bulletin may be used to communicate the following:

-- Advance notice of university-wide initiatives or organizational changes that will be communicated to the broader UBC community via broadcast email at a later date
+- Advance notice of university-wide initiatives or organizational changes that will be communicated to the broader UBC community

 - Updates on previous institutional messaging/invitations for feedback